imorenodev/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-Currently enrolled at CCM for Computer Science
+Currently enrolled at CCM for Computer Science.

 ### More Information

 I have experience programming in multiple languages mainly Java, and Javascript.
+I'm most interested in learning Full-Stack Web Development.

 ### Contact me